Easy Homemade Cranberry Pistachio Bread from Scratch

 Notes and Adaptations:

-• The bread will slice easier the day after you make it (or once it’s completely cooled).
+- The bread will slice easier once it’s completely cooled.
 Use a serrated or electric knife for the best results.

-• This pistachio bread with cranberries freezes well.
-Wrap in two layers of plastic wrap before freezing, and be sure to eat it within two or three months for the best taste.
+- This pistachio cranberry bread freezes well.
+Wrap cooled loaf in two layers of plastic wrap before freezing, and be sure to eat it within two or three months for the best taste.

 Cranberry Pistachio Bread